What is STEAM?

 You may also hear it referred to as STEM, but at the Children’s Museum, we take art pretty seriously and believe supporting creative minds can benefit every aspect of a child’s early education.

-STEAM projects are designed to help children of all ages and learning levels to develop both cognitive and physical skills.
+STEAM activities are designed to help kids of all ages and learning levels to develop both cognitive and physical skills.
 STEAM learning can provide many positive experiences including:

 - Excitement to try new things